The mission of Tiny Toes Rat Rescue of New Mexico is to:

 Tiny Toes Rat Rescue of New Mexico, a 501(c)(3) non-profit vegan animal rescue, was founded in 2010 because there weren’t any animal rescues in New Mexico dedicated to helping domestic and “fancy” rats.
 Because these rats are the most popular small pets available, most pet stores sell them and people buy thousands of them each year, but often before they’ve thoroughly researched what’s involved in providing proper care, feeding, and socialization.
 As with pets like cats and dogs, when people no longer want the responsibility of pet rats, they release them to the custody of animal shelters, rat rescues, or dispose of them by cruel means.

-Tiny Toes Rat Rescue collaborates with animal shelters all over New Mexico.
-We provide shelter staff with education on the proper care of rats and accept the transfer of all rats they’re unable to care for.
+Since Tiny Toes Rat Rescue began, we’ve saved over 1,300 rodents.
+That number usually increases weekly.
+We collaborate with animal shelters all over New Mexico and some in Texas and Colorado.
+When requested, we provide shelter staff with education on proper rat care and accept the transfer of rats that they’re unable to care for.
 We also accept rats from the public, but can only do so as we have space available and the financial resources to care for them.

 Because New Mexico is a very poor state, there are far less animal shelters here than in other states and less animal rescues too because they must depend on private funding.
 Private funding may support some animal rescues, but not animal rescues like Tiny Toes Rat Rescue because we specialize in animals that are widely misunderstood, the subject of many myths, and considered to be disposable.
 Sadly, even some New Mexico animal shelters consider rats to be disposable and either won't accept them or euthanize them shortly after intake.